Fort William, Ghana: Earlier forts

-In 1640, the Dutch built the first simple fort in the form of stone nog and brick lodge under the direction of Commander, Arent Jacobsz van der Graeff.
+In 1640, the Dutch built the first simple fort in the form of stone nogg and brick lodge under the direction of Commander, Aren't Jacobsz van der Graeff.
 In 1653, the Swedes captured the lodge.
 In 1657, Danish forces took the lodge under Caerloff.

 In 1659 or 1660, the Dutch recaptured it.

 When the second Anglo-Dutch war ended in 1667 with the (Treaty of Breda), the English gained a foothold in Anomabo.

 In 1672 or 1673, the English began building Fort Charles, naming it after King Charles II of England, on the present-day location of Fort William.
 An early Anomabo chief, perhaps Eno or Eno Besi, inhabited the Dutch lodge at this time and declared it his palace.

 The fort was abandoned by the English not long after, in order to concentrate efforts and costs on Fort Carolusburg at Cape Coast.

 "Ten Percenters" base

 In 1698, the Royal African Company "licensed" ship captains not in its employment upon the payment of a 10% "affiliation fee" to enable them to trade in its areas of monopoly.
 There followed a flood of "Ten Percenters" trading at British forts, often outnumbering the company's own ships.
-Anomabu became a popular haunt of "ten percenters" (until their licensing was stopped in 1712), exporting vast numbers of slaves.
+Anomabo became a popular haunt of "ten percenters" (until their licensing was stopped in 1712), exporting vast numbers of slaves.

-In 1717, the Dutch director-general at Elmina, Engelgraaf Roberts, quoting an English captain on Anomabu slave trade exports, stated: "From January 1702 to August 1708 they took to Barbados and Jamaica [from Anomabu] a total of not less than 30,141 slaves and in this figure are not included transactions made for other ships sailing to such Islands as Nevis, Montserrat, St. Christopher, for the South Sea Company, the New Netherlands and others which would increase the above number considerably, and of which Annemaboe alone could provide about one third."
+In 1717, the Dutch director-general at Elmina, Engelgraaf Roberts, quoting an English captain on Anomabo slave trade exports, stated: "From January 1702 to August 1708 they took to Barbados and Jamaica [from Anomabo] a total of not less than 30,141 slaves and in this figure are not included transactions made for other ships sailing to such Islands as Nevis, Montserrat, St. Christopher, for the South Sea Company, the New Netherlands and others which would increase the above number considerably, and of which Annemaboe alone could provide about one third."